Skip to content

 Crisper Drawers (Variable Humidity)

-• High humidity (closed vent): Leafy greens, herbs, broccoli, cucumbers, peppers, and green beans.
-These items wilt when they lose moisture
+• High humidity (closed vent): Leafy greens, herbs, broccoli, cucumbers, peppers, green beans.
+These items wilt when they lose moisture.

-• Low humidity (open vent): Apples, pears, avocados, stone fruits, and melons.
-These items produce ethylene gas and need airflow
+• Low humidity (open vent): Apples, pears, avocados, stone fruits, melons.
+These produce ethylene gas and need airflow.

-Storing produce in the wrong drawer setting causes it to wilt or rot 2–3 days faster.
-Simply flipping the vent on your drawers can extend your produce's life significantly — no fancy containers required.
+Storing produce in the wrong drawer causes it to wilt or rot 2–3 days faster.
+Simply flipping the vent on your drawers can extend produce life significantly — no fancy containers required.

 Diagram of refrigerator temperature zones showing correct food placement by shelf